Tunable Diode Lasers and Frequency Combs for Atom Laser Cooling & Trapping

 - Sisyphus / polarization gradient cooling & optical molasses

-- Raman cooling and exotic laser cooling schemes
+- Raman cooling, sideband cooling and exotic laser cooling schemes

 - Magneto-optical trapping (MOT)

 Over the last century, many experiments and theoretical studies on matter waves and the interaction between light and atoms have paved the way to modern atom optics and its application in research & industry.
 Laser cooling of neutral atoms was first demonstrated around 1985.
 In 1997 the Nobel Prize was awarded to Steven Chu, Claude Cohen-Tannoudji and William D. Phillips “for development of methods to cool and trap atoms with laser light”.

 Subsequently, many different laser cooling and trapping mechanisms have been demonstrated and even more atomic species have been laser cooled.
 Final temperatures are in the microkelvin range, so many orders of magnitude colder than any place in outer space and only a few millionth of a degree above the absolute zero.
 Laser cooled atoms are really a cool thing!
 They are at the very heart of applied quantum technology and used to study many aspects of fundamental quantum technology, such as the atom light interaction in general, Bose-Einstein condensation or degenerate Fermi gases.